brianshumate/ansible-hubot/README.md

 * libexpat1-dev
 * redis-server

-Most of these packages are required with the exception of `redis-server`, which is a dependency of the Hubot `redis-brain` script.
+The role requires most of the above packages; the `redis-server` package is an dependency of the Hubot `redis-brain` script.

 ### Scripts